Carefully modeled preamp transformer saturation provides genuine warmth and round high end.

 Tilux has two modes: Normal and Sweet.

-- Normal: Classic tone with center frequency near 650 hz.
+- Normal: Classic tone with a center frequency near 650 Hz.

-- Sweet: “Airy” highs with center frequency around 2 khz.
+- Sweet: “Airy” highs with a center frequency around 2 kHz.

 As its name implies, Loud mode functions as a loudness filter: boosting as well as cutting selected high and low frequencies.

 Loud also features two modes: Normal and Sweet.

 - Normal: Functions similarly to analog equalizers; tuned to provide smooth and pleasing enhancements.

 - Sweet: Based on two different analog equalizers (one chosen for its effective treatment of high frequencies, the other for its ideal handling of lows) and optimized with further algorithmic modifications.